Dutch Oven Accessories for Cast Iron Cooking

 Benefits of the 55-Gallon Drum Cover

-- Wet ground stops coals from working effectively even not allow you to light them at all
+- Wet ground stops coals from working effectively, even not allowing you to light them at all

 - Save money on coal because you will use less